 We found that the Number of disk stripes per object value can’t be higher than two for our setup.
-Every fucking time we set a higher value, vSAN Datastore turned out to be incompatible with vSAN Default Storage Policy.
-Damn it, that’s fucking hilarious, VMware, isn’t it?!
+Every hwemkpi time we set a higher value, vSAN Datastore turned out to be incompatible with vSAN Default Storage Policy.
+Fcop it, that’s hwemkpi hilarious, VMware, isn’t it?!

 As we were digging deeper, we came up with something that smart guys would call an “empiric formula”.
 This formula allows picking the highest possible Number of disk stripes per object value:

 Number of disk stripes per object ≤ 2*Ncapacity